How do I become a patient navigator?

 How much do courses cost?

 The cost of courses varies.
 There is no cost for self-paced eLearning courses.
-Level 1 courses are $400 and Level 2 courses are $100.
+Level 1 courses are $500-750 and Level 2 courses are $200-400.
 This covers ALL days of face-to-face, online, or instructor-led online course.
-Special topic courses vary in price.
-Grant funding allows us to offer courses free to patient navigators in Colorado.
+See Course Pricing.
 Individuals attending face-to-face training are responsible for travel arrangements and hotel accommodations.
+Although the grant funding that allowed us to offer courses free to patient navigators in Colorado is no longer available, we hope to offer scholarships in the future.

 Can I take courses online?